UK police shoot man suspected of car ramming, stabbing near synagogue

 — Keir Starmer (@Keir_Starmer) October 2, 2025

-Andy Burnham, the mayor of the Greater Manchester area, said one victim appeared to be a security guard who had been attacked with a knife.
+Andy Burnham, the mayor of the Greater Manchester area, said that the offender was believed to be deceased, although the information was not yet confirmed.

-“It would seem that some of the security used by our colleagues in the Jewish community has really played a role here in preventing it being a worse situation,” he said.
+Speaking to BBC Radio Manchester, he said that, as a result, a “degree of reassurance can be given that it’s not a developing, an ongoing, incident.”

 Video shared on social media appeared to show police officers pointing guns at someone lying on the ground outside the front of the synagogue.
 The armed officers shouted at onlookers to “get back” and “move on”.